Special Assessment Freeze

 If the assessment freeze is cancelled, your property will be revalued as of the current date.
 You will then be able to re-apply for the freeze on your new home or on the increased value of your modified home.

-To apply for the freeze, you can come to either of the offices listed on the 'Contact Us' page.
+To apply for the freeze, you can come to either of the offices listed on the "Contact Us" page.
 You must bring proof of age/disability and a copy of your tax return.
 The assessor must verify that the adjusted gross income amount shown on your tax return meets the requirements of law.
 Each year the income limit is adjusted for inflation.